DiscoverSuspicion: Murder on Mount Olive

 Description

-Suspicion is the Toronto Star’s investigative true crime podcast.
-Season 2 brings “The Billionaire Murders: The hunt for the killers of Honey and Barry Sherman,” an 8-part podcast – with biweekly bonus, behind-the-scenes episodes – probing the strange case of the famous Toronto couple who were found strangled in their north Toronto home in 2017.
-For five years, the Star’s chief investigative reporter Kevin Donovan has covered the Sherman case, fought court battles to access documents on the police investigation and the Shermans and their estate, and wrote a book about it.
-This podcast lets you hear directly from Donovan and his sources, those who worked on the case and friends and family of Honey Sherman and Barry Sherman.
+Season 2, “The Billionaire Murders: The hunt for the killers of Honey and Barry Sherman,” probes the case of the famous Toronto couple who were found strangled in their home in 2017.
+Kevin Donovan covered the Sherman case and fought court battles to access documents on the police investigation.

-Suspicion season 1 was Death in a Small Town, also hosted by Donovan.
+Suspicion season 1, Death in a Small Town, was also hosted by Donovan.
 What began as just another day for the McLellan family would end with their youngest son clinging to life in hospital and a cloud of suspicion hanging over his mother and father.

-19 Episodes
+40 Episodes

 Reverse